fbpx

 James B. Pitblado, C.M.

-Honorary Director / Ambassador
+Honorary Director / Advisor

-Honorary Director / Ambassador
+Honorary Director / Advisor

 James B. Pitblado, C.M., is retired Chairman of RBC Dominion Securities.
 He is a Director of the National Ballet of Canada Endowment Foundation and the Ontario Arts Foundation and is Past Chairman of the Board of the National Ballet of Canada and of the National Ballet Endowment Foundation.
 In 2000, he received the Edmund C. Bovey Award for Leadership Support of the Arts.
 He and his wife Sandra were the recipients of the Outstanding Philanthropists of the Year Award (1999) and the Governor General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts (2003).
 He and Sandra continue to be generous patrons of the arts.